Cyber-Physical-Systems-Group-5/sphero-rvr-autonomous-kit-python/README.md

 ### Prerequisites
 To ensure the code runs correctly, you need to compile the Protocol Buffers file used in the project.
 Follow these steps:

+1. Make sure the Sphero SDK is installed as shown in their [official guide](https://sdk.sphero.com/raspberry-pi-setup/python-sdk-setup-advanced).

+2. Install the required libraries using
+    ```bash
+    pip install -r requirements.txt
+    ```

-1. Install the Protocol Buffers compiler (`protoc`).
+3. Install the Protocol Buffers compiler (`protoc`).
 For installation instructions, refer to the [official gRPC documentation](https://grpc.io/docs/protoc-installation/).

-2. Compile the `message.proto` file:
+4. Compile the `message.proto` file:
    ```bash
    protoc --python_out=. protobuf/message.proto
    ```